 Malignant mesothelioma is a rare form of cancer caused mainly by exposure to asbestos.
 Currently, only 0.3 of all cancer patients are diagnosed with mesothelioma each year.
-There are a few mesothelioma treatments, but presently there is no cure.
 The best medical specialists who can treat this type of cancer are physicians who are trained to deal with asbestos-related diseases.

-Since mesothelioma is so rare, patients who are diagnosed require the best oncologists and surgeons to provide the proper treatment.
-A handful of specialists located in hospitals and medical schools across the U.S. provides this specialized care and helps improve the quality of life for mesothelioma cancer patients.
+Since mesothelioma is so rare, patients who are diagnosed require the best oncologists and surgeons to provide proper treatment.
+A handful of mesothelioma specialists located in hospitals and medical schools across the U.S. provides this specialized care and help improve the quality of life for mesothelioma cancer patients.

 Dr. Kindler is presently the director of the University of Chicago’s Mesothelioma Program; she’s also an associate professor of medicine and the medical director of UC’s department of gastrointestinal oncology.

-Although his other area of clinical interest is in minimally invasive surgery for thoracic malignancies, he is internationally renowned for his work on mesothelioma.
+Although his other area of clinical interest is in minimally invasive surgery for thoracic malignancies, Dr. Rice is internationally renowned for his work on mesothelioma.

 In addition to his teaching post at Johns Hopkins, Dr. Yang is an attending surgeon at The Johns Hopkins Hospital and The Johns Hopkins Bayview Medical Center.
 His research interests include the development of markers for the early diagnosis of lung cancer and the molecular biology of mesothelioma.

 Michael Slaughter, M.D., St. Francis Cancer Center, Indianapolis, IN: